Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 We also moved the fetching in a separate method and wrapped it in a `try`/`catch` statement.
-The [`finally`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch#The_finally_clause) branch is a rather new addition to JavaScript.
-It simply means "run this branch all the time no matter if the above code failed or not".
+The [`finally`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch#The_finally_clause) branch is a somewhat new addition to JavaScript.
+It simply means "run this branch all the time no matter if the above code failed or not."

 ---